The article provides a brief overview of a special regulatory framework introduced for certain in vitro diagnostic medical devices.

 How Can RegDesk Help?

-RegDesk is a holistic Regulatory Information Management System that provides medical device and pharma companies with regulatory intelligence for over 120 markets worldwide.
+RegDesk is an AI-powered Regulatory Information Management System that provides medical device companies with regulatory intelligence for over 120 markets worldwide.
 It can help you prepare and publish global applications, manage standards, run change assessments, and obtain real-time alerts on regulatory changes through a centralized platform.
-Our clients also have access to our network of over 4000 compliance experts worldwide to obtain verification on critical questions.
 Global expansion has never been this simple.